FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 Why?

 Imagine a scenario where you have two different APIs.
 One is to create and manage todos and the other is a billing API, used to transfer money.
-Both APIs expect some users with a a role of `admin`.
+Both APIs expect some users with a role of `admin`.
 However, that role means vastly different things in terms of what actions can be taken.

 If both the todo and billing APIs don't verify that any given JWT was created for them, an attacker could take a JWT from the todo API with the `admin` role and present it to the billing API.